How to differentiate your onboarding and training processes

 - New hire training.
 This typically includes the most basic job functions.
-What does the employee need to know on day one and in their first few days and weeks?
+What must employees know on day one and in their first few days and weeks?

 - Reconnecting with management.
 Before the employee transitions from new hire training to working independently, a manager should check in to see how things are going.
 Then they should continue to check in regularly.
 The manager should gauge the employee’s overall impression of the workplace, what questions they still have and whether they’re struggling in any particular areas.